 There are numerous varieties of USB headsets, some having microphones, which normally work without any configuration.
 If your device does not detect the headset you may need to reset the USB port.
 To reset the USB port you have to power down your device and remove the power cord or battery for approximately one minute.
 Replace the power cord or battery and power up the machine and then reconnect your headset.

 Some headsets have a volume controller built in that works by either clicking + or - or by turning a wheel.
 Some indicate volume is muted by a red LED light.
 Set this volume to mid-range as it is easily adjusted when using the headset.

 Before you access your first meeting follow the next steps to ensure that your sound device settings are correct.

 1. Plug your USB headset in.

-3. Click the Sound icon:
+3. Click Manage Sound Devices:

 Adobe Connect is a web based programme.
 To access a meeting you need a link or invitation to participate.
 Prior to accessing your first meeting on Adobe Connect, please work your way through the following steps:

 This will ensure you have the correct version of Adobe Flash on your computer to run Adobe Connect.

 If needed, install the latest version of Flash Player.